bdambrosio/AllTheWorldAPlay/README.md

 # AllTheWorldAPlay[^1] (ATWAP)

 ## A simple toy to test the Humanity of your LLM
+12/14/2024 - Work in progress - restoring the original Owl functionality (smart reasoning personal chatbot with internet and library access).

+###
+![Play screenshot](images/lost.jpg)

-### 6/29/2004 - Work in progress - integrating a procedurally generated initial worldmap.
+- 6/29/2004 - Work in progress - integrating a procedurally generated initial worldmap.
 Many other changes in agent architecture also in progress.
 I recommend you stick with a release for now, untill this stabilizes.

-![Play screenshot](images/lost.jpg)

 - 6/4/2024 - Added load/save.
 Really crude - to load, pick a saved world from list on cli.
 To save, give world a name in popup.
 Note: No overwrite check, so be careful!
 Not well tested.
 And, you still need to init from basic scenario dscp.
 - Status: I *think* scene level basic dialog and action coordination is no longer biggest pblm, moving to act-level plot/narrative arc. ie, ok ppl, you've spent enough time looking for water, let's get on with it.
 - release 0.1.4 (let's get real here, renumbered releases).
 Hugely improved dialog, consistency.
 Base version for next level of agh models.)